westerndigitalcorporation/zonedstorage.io/docs/getting-started/zns-emulation.md

 -rw-r--r-- 1 root root 34359738368 Jun 22 11:22 /var/lib/qemu/images/zns.raw
 ```

-Next, *QEMU* can be executed with additional command lint options and arguments
+#### Creating a ZNS and using the Backstore File

-to request the creation of a zoned namespace using the backstore file as
+Execute *QEMU* with command line options and arguments to create a zoned
-storage.
-In the following example, the backing store file is used to emulate a
+namespace that uses the backstore file as storage.
+In the following example,
-zoned namespace with zones of 64 MiB and a zone capacity of 62 MiB.
-The
+the backstore file is used to emulate a zoned namespace that has zones of 64
-namespace block size is 4096 B. The namespace is set to allow at most 16 open
+MiB and a zone capacity of 62 MiB.
+The namespace block size is 4096 B.  The
-zones and 32 active zones.
+namespace is set to allow at most 16 open zones and 32 active zones.

 ```plaintext
 # /usr/local/bin/qemu-system-x86_64 \